 RobinHood is the latest offering in the world of online and mobile trading brokerage firms.

-While they have online investing options, it really is most user friendly when accessed through the mobile app.
+While they have online investing options, it really is the most user friendly when accessed through the mobile app.

-As a matter of fact, RobinHood started as a mobile-only app in 2013.
+As a matter of fact, Robinhood started as a mobile-only app in 2013.

-It has only recently developed their website as an alternative method of interaction.
+It has only recently developed its website as an alternative method of interaction.
 For investors that don’t want to spend their time trading on their phones, the online option is fine.
 However, most investors will find that the mobile app is far more user friendly, and frankly more intuitive than the online site.

-The real appeal of RobinHood is its fee-free investing.
+The real appeal of RobinHood is it’s fee-free investing.

 Free-trading makes RobinHood a great option for young and new investors.
 It gives you the ability to learn and make trades in a manner that won’t cost you an arm and a leg.
 When you use RobinHood, you will quickly learn that they have committed to never charging trading fees, broker commissions and other fees that other brokerage firms are known for.